MCP Apps: Turning Tool Results into Interactive UX

 Summarize this post with AI

-AI agents can already use MCP servers to search the web, query databases, and call external tools.
+MCP servers let AI agents search the web, query databases, and call external tools.
+The problem usually starts after the result comes back.
 The limitation usually appears after the tool returns a result.
 In most chat interfaces, the result is still shown as text or structured data.
 Each follow-up step still depends on another prompt.

 That is fine for one-shot tasks.
 It becomes awkward when the result is only part of the work.
 Reviewing output, working across connected systems, or supplying missing input often creates a loop.
 The user repeatedly translates straightforward actions into chat instructions.